Beth Torina: Early life and education

-She is married to former Houston Cougars baseball pitcher Nick Torina.
-They have three daughters.

 Coaching career

 Assistant coach (2001–2007)

 From 2000 to 2010, Torina was known as Beth McClendon.
 Torina began her coaching career as an assistant coach for the Stetson University softball team for two seasons from 2001 to 2002, during which she helped Stetson win a shared regular season Atlantic Sun Conference title in 2001.

 She then moved on to Houston from 2003 to 2007 as pitching coach.
 McClendon helped Houston make its first ever NCAA Tournament appearance in 2004, an at-large bid after the team finished fifth in the Conference USA regular season standings and runners-up in the C-USA tournament.
 Houston finished the tournament 1–2 in the Baylor regional, beating Texas A&M–Corpus Christi and losing to Seton Hall and Illinois.

 In Torina's final season at Houston in 2007, Houston won both the C-USA regular season and tournament titles, both firsts in program history.
 Upsetting no. 23 Louisiana–Lafayette and regional host no. 7 Texas A&M before losing twice to Texas A&M, Houston went 2–2 in the College Station regional of the NCAA Tournament.